shubhams-git/InverlochBikeHire/wp-content/plugins/cf7-add-password-field/readme.txt

 === Contact Form 7 Add Password field ===
 Contributors: Kimiya Kitani
 Tags: contact form
-Requires at least: 5.0
+Requires at least: 6.2
+Requires PHP: 7.4
-Tested up to: 6.0.1
+Tested up to: 6.3
-Stable tag: 3.2
+Stable tag: 4.1

 The plugin is to add a password filed to Contact form 7 plugin.